 The Board of the Company does not comprise any alternate director.
+No alternate director is appointed throughout the year.

 When the need for a new director to replace a retiring director arises, or where it is considered that the Board would benefit from the services of a new director with particular skills, the NC, in consultation with the Board, determines the selection criteria.